cockroachdb/docs/v22.2/backup-validation.md

 {% include_cached new-in.html version="v22.2" %} CockroachDB provides backup validation tools to ensure that backups you have in storage are restorable.
 You can use the following option patterns with [`SHOW BACKUP`](show-backup.html) and [`RESTORE`](restore.html) to validate a [cluster](backup.html#backup-a-cluster), [database](backup.html#backup-a-database), or [table](backup.html#backup-a-table-or-view) backup.
 The three options result in increasing levels of backup validation:

 1. `SHOW BACKUP ...
 WITH check_files`: Check that all files belonging to a backup are in the expected location in storage.
 See [Validate backup files](#validate-backup-files) for an example.
 1. `RESTORE ...
-WITH schema_only`: Restore a backup to verify that it is valid without restoring any user table data.
+WITH schema_only`: Restore the schema from the backup to verify that it is valid without restoring any table user data.
 See [Validate the restore of a backup](#validate-the-restore-of-a-backup) for an example.
 1. `RESTORE ...
 WITH schema_only, verify_backup_table_data`: Run a `schema_only` restore **and** have the restore read all user data from external storage, verify checksums, and discard the data before writing it to disk.
 To use `verify_backup_table_data`, you must include `schema_only` in the statement.
 See [Validate the restore of backup table data](#validate-the-restore-of-backup-table-data) for an example.

 The options that give the most validation coverage will increase the runtime of the check.
 That is, `verify_backup_table_data` will take a longer time to validate a backup compared to `check_files` or `schema_only` alone.
 Despite that, each of these validation options provide a quicker way to validate a backup over running a "regular" restore.